ConvNet vs Transformer, Supervised vs CLIP: Beyond ImageNet Accuracy: Introduction

 In our analysis, we discover substantial variations in model behaviors among different architectures and training paradigms.
 For example, CLIP models make fewer classification errors relative to their ImageNet performance.
-However, supervised models are better calibrated and generally superior on ImageNet robustness benchmarks.
+However, supervised models are better calibrated and superior on ImageNet robustness benchmarks.
 ConvNeXt has an advantage on synthetic data but is more texture-biased than ViT.
-We also find that supervised ConvNeXt excels on many benchmarks and has transferability performance close to CLIP models, suggesting that architecture is still a crucial factor.
+We also find that supervised ConvNeXt excels on many benchmarks and achieves transferability comparable to that of CLIP models.
 Based on these findings, it becomes evident that various models demonstrate their strengths in unique ways that are not captured by a single metric.
-Our research emphasizes the need for more detailed evaluation metrics for accurate, context-specific model selection and the development of new benchmarks non-related to ImageNet.
+Our research emphasizes the need for more detailed evaluation metrics for accurate, context-specific model selection and the creation of new benchmarks unrelated to ImageNet.